Forum on China–Africa Cooperation: Foreign aid from China

-Chinese foreign aid is a significant area of interaction within FOCAC.
+Chinese foreign aid is a significant area of interaction within FOCAC, and FOCAC is the primary channel through which China provides resources to the African countries.
 Through FOCAC, China provides aid in the forms of debt forgiveness, aid grants, concessional loans, and interest-free loans.
 The sole political condition China requires is adherence to the One China principle.
 Being largely free of political conditions, China's foreign aid diverges from the global model, which requires more political concessions from recipient countries.
-The FOCAC founding declaration lays out China's critique of the dominant global mode of foreign aid which, in the Chinese view, results in the mistreatment of developing countries:
+The FOCAC founding declaration states China's critique of the dominant global mode of foreign aid which, in the Chinese view, results in the mistreatment of developing countries:

 Following her interviews of African scholars and diplomats, U.S. Professor of International Securities Studies Dawn C. Murphy concludes that many African countries genuinely appreciate this moral stance by China against political conditions for foreign aid.

 At a 2022 FOCAC coordinators’ meeting, Chinese Foreign Minister Wang Yi announced that China would forgive 23 interest-free loans that had matured at the end of 2021 for 17 African countries.

 Summits

+FOCAC meets every three years, alternating between an African country and China, although the 2021 meeting took place online due to COVID-19.
+China often uses the occasion of FOCAC summits to solicit African support for the One China Principle.
+China also expresses support for the African Union and for United Nations peacekeeping missions during FOCAC summits.

 2000, Beijing, China

 The first Ministerial Conference was held in Beijing from 10 to 12 October 2000.
-President Jiang Zemin, Premier Zhu Rongji of the State Council, and Vice President Hu Jintao of the People's Republic of China participated in the conference.
+CCP General Secretary Jiang Zemin, Chinese Premier Zhu Rongji, and China's Vice President Hu Jintao participated in the conference.
 More than 80 ministers from China and 44 countries and representatives from 17 international and regional organizations attended this meeting.
 African attendees included President Gnassingbé Eyadéma of Togo, President Abdelaziz Bouteflika of Algeria, President Frederick Chiluba of Zambia, President Benjamin William Mkapa of Tanzania, and Secretary-General Dr. Salim Ahmed Salim of the Organization of African Unity.
 The conference passed the Beijing Declaration of the Forum on China–Africa Cooperation and the Programme for China–Africa Cooperation in Economic and Social Development.